abd-wazzan/laravel-backend-assesment/README.md

 Deadline (datetime)
 Status (pending, in progress, done)
 Tasks can have multiple tags associated with them.
-The user can choose from the existing tags or create new tags that can be used in the future tasks.
-In list task endpoint we should show the first 30 chars or the description content.
+The user can choose from the existing tags or create new ones for future tasks.
+In the list task endpoint, we should show the first 30 chars or the description content.

 **2. Tag Management**